Chicken, Condiments & Sauces, Easy, Our Favorites, Recipes

 The general rule of thumb is that you should use 1.5 times the amount of Diamond Crystal as you would Morton.

-So for this particular recipe, my measurement of 1 cup of kosher salt should be changed to 1 1/2 cups if you’re using Diamond Crystal.
+So if a recipe calls for 1 cup of Morton kosher salt, it should be changed to 1 ½ cups if you're using Diamond Crystal.

 You can read more about the differences in salt types in this post from Taste of Home.